ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/cli/command-line-intro.md

     wc -c genome.fa 1> chars.txt 2> any.err

-the 1st output, STDOUT, goes to 'aln.sam' the 2nd output, STDERR, goes to 'aln.err'
+the 1st output, STDOUT, goes to 'chars.txt'
+the 2nd output, STDERR, goes to 'any.err'

     cat chars.txt